|

 capacity but are determined to have lost it by accident, injury, disease

+or even age.
 Each of these types of estates can involve problems which

 cannot be adequately handled in most instances without the assistance of an